Policies & Procedures

 Partner(s) are not required to purchase or carry sales aids.
 Partner(s) who do so must make his or her own decision with regard to these matters.
 Absolutely no use of the TRU name may be used on marketing materials, including any social media such as Facebook or InstaGram.
 To ensure that Partner(s) are not encumbered with Company Sales Aids, such Sales Aids may be returned to TRU upon the Partner’s cancellation pursuant to the terms of Section 8.2.

 4.11 - Governmental Approval or Endorsement

 No federal or state regulatory agencies or officials approve or endorse any direct selling program.
-Therefore, Partner(s) shall not represent or imply that TRU or its TRU LEGACY Earnings Program have been “approved,” “endorsed” or otherwise sanctioned by any government agency.
+Therefore, Partner(s) shall not represent or imply that TRU or its TRU Earnings Program have been “approved,” “endorsed” or otherwise sanctioned by any government agency.

 4.12 - Holding Applications or Enrollments

 Partner(s) must not manipulate enrollments of new Partner or customer orders.
 All Partner Applications and Agreements must be sent within 72 hours from the time they are signed by a Partner.
 Partner(s), can however place them in holding tank within the system.

 All Partner are required to provide their Social Security Number or Federal Tax Identification Number to TRU on the Partner Application and Agreement.